 Turkey Red Wheat: The American Breadbasket and the Organization of Global Plant Genetic Resources

-At the Max Planck Institute I am pursuing two projects on the historical investigation, organization, development of global plant genetic resources, using select major wheat varieties as a focal point.
-The first, drawn from my book in progress on the 19th-century US agricultural development, analyzes displaced people as agricultural innovators through a study of hard red winter wheat brought from Ukraine to Kansas by German Mennonite immigrants in the 1870s.
-The second examines the broader technological, legal, and administrative apparatuses governing global plant genetic resources, including bioinformatics, intellectual property rights, and international genebank management.
-Together these historical investigations provide an alternative narrative of biological innovation and identify the possibilities and limits of concepts in agrobiodiversity, food security, and rural development.
+At the MPIWG Courtney Fullilove pursued two projects on the historical investigation, organization, development of global plant genetic resources, using select major wheat varieties as a focal point.
+The first, drawn from her book-inprogress on the nineteenth-century US agricultural development, analyzed displaced people as agricultural innovators through a study of hard red winter wheat brought from Ukraine to Kansas by German Mennonite immigrants in the 1870s.
+The second examined the broader technological, legal, and administrative apparatuses governing global plant genetic resources, including bioinformatics, intellectual property rights, and international genebank management.
+Together these historical investigations aimed to provide an alternative narrative of biological innovation and identify the possibilities and limits of concepts in agrobiodiversity, food security, and rural development.